What is a transfer student?

 Transfer Application Requirements

-- A completed Common Application, PSU supplement, and fee (If you are student enrolled at a NH Community College see the transfer counselor at your institution about applying via the NH Transfer Connections Program)
+- A completed Common Application and fee (If you are student enrolled at a NH Community College see the transfer counselor at your institution about applying via the NH Transfer Connections Program)

 - Official copy of high school transcript or GED with graduation date

 - Official copies of all college transcripts, including grades from most recent semester completed, and cumulative grade-point average (GPA) of 2.0 based on a 4.0 scale on the final transcript from the institution you are currently attending or last attended (required for consideration)

 - A well-written essay on one of the subjects listed on the application

 - Payment of the application fee ($50)

 The application and all supporting credentials (see application checklist above) must be received by the following dates: